ENG 5100 — Digital Humanities Practicum: Records of Early English Drama, 1325-1642

 Week 11 — Wed 27 November:

 During this class, REED’s Patrick Gregory will lead a short workshop on REED paleography.
-After that, half of us will present on our digitization projects.
-In what time remains, we’ll discuss the assigned readings; we’ll then continue to discuss those readings next week.
+After that, Aria, Hafza, Velanna, Elisa, and Madelyn will present on their digitization projects (no more than 10 mins each!).
+If any time remains, we’ll discuss the assigned reading.

 Before this class meets: